course-go/chanoodle/README.md

 The application is runnable by executing `docker compose up` command and it persists its data using the database system and the library of your choice.
+The storage implementation choice can also be configured using the configuration file.

 ## Motivation